rbannist/ContainersOnAzure_IntroLab/README.md

 <br><br>
 You can now navigate to http://k8serviceendpoint:8080/swagger and test your API
 <br><br>

+## 8. Richard to break things and scale nodes up-and-down (let's see what happens!)

+<br><br>
-## 8. Deploy the container to an Azure Container Engine and manage it from within your Kubernetes cluster
+## 9. Deploy the container to an Azure Container Engine and manage it from within your Kubernetes cluster

 Now we will deploy our container to Azure Container Instances and use the [ACI connector](https://github.com/azure/aci-connector-k8s) to manage it from within our Kubernetes cluster.